koheishimamura/nequip_allegro_tc/README.md

-# NequIP

-This repository implements an extension to Allegro that outputs the atomic virial tensor required for thermal conductivity calculations based on the Green-Kubo formula.
+#### This repository implements an extension to Allegro that outputs the atomic virial tensor required for thermal conductivity calculations based on the Green-Kubo formula.

 <!--
 When you use Allegro-Legato in your paper, please use the following BibTeX to cite.